2024 Solar Incentives Guide for Morton, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of the cost of your solar system.

-The ITC initially applied to 30% of the cost of installing a solar system, and has fluctuated slightly over the years between 26-30%.
+The ITC originally covered 30% of the cost of installing a solar system, and has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
 There is no maximum claim amount.
-The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Morton solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Morton solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives